SOC 100 INTRODUCTION TO SOCIOLOGY

 SOC 302 QUALITATIVE METHODS

 Prerequisites: SOC 100.
 Introduces students to the basics of conducting qualitative field research.
 Requires original qualitative research projects.
 Prepares students for senior-level capstone coursework.
-Offered Every Semester.
+Offered occasionally.

 Equivalent Course: SOC 302W